 Trump hits Russia, backs Israel in wide-ranging UN speech

-UNITED NATIONS: US President Donald Trump warned Russia on Tuesday that he is prepared to impose strong economic measures if it does not work toward ending the war in Ukraine, and rejected a global move toward recognition of a Palestinian state in a combative speech to the UN General Assembly.
+UNITED NATIONS: US President Donald Trump warned Russia on Tuesday (Sep 23) that he is prepared to impose strong economic measures if it does not work toward ending the war in Ukraine, and rejected a global move toward recognition of a Palestinian state in a combative speech to the United Nations General Assembly.

-In a wide-ranging foreign policy speech that included scathing criticism of the United Nations and European nations, Trump made the case for lower levels of global migration and said world leaders should abandon efforts to fight climate change, which he called “the greatest con job” in the world.
+In a wide-ranging foreign policy speech that included scathing criticism of the UN and European nations, Trump made the case for lower levels of global migration and said world leaders should abandon efforts to fight climate change, which he called “the greatest con job” in the world.

 Taken as a whole, the 56-minute speech was a rebuke to the world body and a return to form for Trump, who had routinely bashed the UN during his first term as president.
 Leaders gave him polite applause when he exited the chamber.

 The US president has warned about the possibility of sanctions on Russia several times but has yet to follow through.
-Lately he has demanded Europe stop all Russian oil purchases before he will take action.
+Lately, he has demanded that Europe stop all Russian oil purchases before he will take action.

-"In the event that Russia is not ready to make a deal to end the war, then the United States is fully prepared to impose a very strong round of powerful tariffs, which would stop the bloodshed, I believe, very quickly," he said.
+"In the event that Russia is not ready to make a deal to end the war, then the US is fully prepared to impose a very strong round of powerful tariffs, which would stop the bloodshed, I believe, very quickly," he said.

 He did not detail the measures, but he has been considering a package that include sanctions against countries that do business with Russia, like India and China.
 The main buyers of Russian oil in Europe are Hungary, Slovakia and Turkey.